-during two meals daily; place directly on bites of food to provide calcium to cells and tissues where needed.
+2. Take one dropper of Lipid-bound Calcium during two meals daily; place directly on bites of food to provide calcium to cells where normal function is compromised by calcium deficit.

 1. Calcium is the most abundant mineral in bone and 99% of the body’s calcium is in bone.
 However, a 2007 study published in The American Journal of Clinical Nutrition found that calcium supplements do not reduce fracture rates in postmenopausal women and may even increase the rate of hip fractures. *

 Frequency of hip fractures is the most accurate measurement of the effectiveness of any treatment for osteoporosis.
 It is a measure of bone strength.
 Bone Mineral Density (BMD), the most common way to diagnose and follow osteoporosis via DXA scans, does not measure bone strength.

 2. Similarly, there is no evidence that increasing dietary calcium decreases hip fractures.
 However, increases in dietary calcium do not bear the risk of heart attacks that calcium supplements impose.
 A 2012 study of 24,000 men and women aged 35 to 64 years published in the British Medical Journal (BMJ) found that those who used calcium supplements had a 139 percent greater risk of heart attack during the 11-year study period, but intake of food calcium did not increase the risk. *

 often apparent by a low tissue cholesterol

 .
 Inflammation alkalizes tissues.
 Therefore, calcium from food and/or supplements is deposited in tissues and does contribute to bone strength or density.
 On the other hand, if there is an anti-inflammatory defense, usually apparent by high tissue cholesterol